frankaburns/mathLesson/README.md

 Math Lesson is an app to aid your child in attaining competence in basic math.
 Math Lesson allow the parent/whomever to manage the configuration of the target Lessons, based upon the level of understanding.
 It concentrates on basic addition, subtraction, multiplication and division.
 For more detailed configuration definition see <documentation> below.
 This app is intended for children learning simple math i.e. first through fourth or fifth grades.

+The application consists of a configuration screen, a problem solving screen and a results screen.
+The configuration screen allows the parent to select

+Math Function (Addition, Subtraction, Multiplication and Division) Digit Level (1-10, 1-100, 1-1000)
+Random or ordered
+Range
+  Start Range
+  End Range
+Number of problems for the lesson

+The execution screen iterates through the configured problem set and tests the student.
+The Result screen displays a chart with:

+Correct Number of Answers
+Total Number of Problems
+Incorrect Number of Answers
+Average time spent during the lesson

 Below Find the High Level Design (HLD) of the Math Lesson, depicting the interactions of the various components.